Chapter 4 : Multiple Integrals

 In Calculus I we moved on to the subject of integrals once we had finished the discussion of derivatives.
 The same is true in this course.
 Now that we have finished our discussion of derivatives of functions of more than one variable we need to move on to integrals of functions of two or three variables.

 Most of the derivatives topics extended somewhat naturally from their Calculus I counterparts and that will be the same here.
 However, because we are now involving functions of two or three variables there will be some differences as well.
 There will be new notation and some new issues that simply don’t arise when dealing with functions of a single variable.

 Here is a list of topics covered in this chapter.

-Area and Volume Revisited We summarize the area and volume formulas from
+Area and Volume Revisited – In this section we summarize the various area and volume formulas from this chapter.